MS in ABA Questions and Answers | Applied Behavior Analysis at PCOM

 MS in Applied Behavior Analysis

 Graduates of the MS program in ABA have the coursework required for board certification in applied behavior analysis.
-A Board Certified Behavior Analyst® (BCBA®) can work as a behavior analyst in a variety of settings such as schools, homes and community settings.
+A Board Certified Behavior Analyst® (BCBA®) can work as a behavior analyst in a variety of settings such as schools, residential, medical and community settings.

 The MS in Applied Behavior Analysis program provides a master of science degree in applied behavior analysis in addition to the verified coursework approved by the ABAI.
+The MS program has additional coursework, a year long practicum and applied research project.
 The Certificate of Advanced Graduate Study in Applied Behavior Analysis is for those that have completed a master's degree and provides approved coursework only.
 Applicants with a bachelor's degree may pursue a Certificate of Graduate Study in Applied Behavior Analysis with the option to transfer certificate coursework into the MS degree program.

 DOWNLOAD PROGRAM BROCHURE [PDF]

-Approximately 50 percent of the coursework is offered online with the other 50 percent offered in person.
+More than 50 percent of the coursework is offered online with the remaining 50 percent offered in person.
 Online programming is a mixture of hybrid (live discussion components with instructor and classmates) and asynchronous content.

-The master's program can be completed in 11 months and requires 36 credits.
+The master's program can be completed in accelerated and part-time options over four to eight trimesters (terms) and requires 36 credits.

 The Office of Financial Aid provides detailed cost of attendance information.